fb pixel code

 Types of Mouthguards

-Over-the-counter mouthguards are smooth, pre-formed, u-shaped trays that cover the entire top row of teeth to prevent lower and upper teeth from clashing against each other.
+Over-the-counter mouthguards are smooth, preformed, u-shaped trays covering the entire top row to prevent lower and upper teeth from clashing.

-Significant downsides to OTC guards are thin plastic, you have to be very careful when moulding them, they can be easily bitten through, they aren’t comfortable, and their fit is questionable.
+Significant downsides to OTC guards are that they are made of thin plastic, you have to be very careful when moulding them, they can be easily bitten through, they aren’t comfortable, and their fit is questionable.

-Custom-fitted mouthguards allow easy breathing and can absorb shocks from impact to your teeth and jaws.
+Custom-fitted mouthguards allow effortless breathing and absorb shocks from impact to your teeth and jaws.
 Because they fit perfectly, they stay put in your mouth.

 A custom mouthguard can help prevent costly dental procedures such as reconstructive surgery or emergency dental work.